YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 and basic relations (`==` for "unify", `=/=` for "not unify").
 Both operational semantics mentioned exhibit the behaviour called "backtracking" that allows exploration of alternative paths during the search for answers.
 We explain the operational semantics of OCanren in more detail below.
-We present the ideas in an abstract form.
 Firstly the concept of a _stream_.

 ###  Streams